pnp/blog/content/post/preparing-for-dark-mode-model-driven-app-choices/index.md

 type: "regular"
 ---

-[Dark mode for model-driven apps](https://hackingpowerplatform.com/dark-mode-for-microsoft-dataverse/) can be viewed now using the URL flag
+[Dark mode for model-driven apps](https://hackingpowerplatform.com/dark-mode-for-microsoft-dataverse/) is not officially available, but can be experimented with now by adding the following URL flag with the new look enabled:

 ```
 &flags=themeOption%3Ddarkmode